ramszaj513/Pneumonia-Detection-/README.md

 webbapp.py - creates and manages the website functionality
 requirments.txt - libraries required to run the code

+# Future plans for development
+Developing more accurate deep learning model (potentially one already exsisting and tested as efficient)
+Creating a python sript which utilizes Amazon S3 cloud storage services to efficiently download the model on startup
+Using a CDN (Content delivery network) to make the website faster

 # Sources
 Heatmap algorithm source: https://github.com/wiqaaas/youtube/blob/master/Deep_Learning_Using_Tensorflow/Demystifying_CNN/Gradient%20Visualization.ipynb